Juanse7793/Covid-19-in-South-America/README.md

 - By canislupusarctos - self made, used another image (in public domain) of commons and edited it, CC BY-SA 3.0, [link](https://commons.wikimedia.org/w/index.php?curid=2471023)

+- Original design idea by Nelson Sakwa on Behance.

 ## 📝 License